 Each time a project is successfully transferred to another Cloud Analysis user, the free usage limits are reset.
 The recipient of the project will receive 90 days of free storage for each file within the project starting from the date that the transfer completed.
 The recipient will also have the ability to run new analysis pipelines and download files as though this is a new project.

 What products and analysis pipelines are supported?

-Currently, we support analyzing Single Cell Gene Expression (3' and 5') and Single Cell V(D)J libraries using the Cell Ranger count, V(D)J, aggr, and reanalyze pipelines.
-We also support analysis of datasets using Feature Barcode technology.
+Currently, we support analyzing Single Cell Gene Expression (3' and 5') and Single Cell V(D)J libraries, including Feature Barcode Technology, using the Cell Ranger count, vdj, aggr, and reanalyze pipelines.
+We also support analysis of Single Cell Multiome datasets using Cell Ranger ARC count, aggr, and reanalyze.
 For more information on analysis pipelines available on Cloud Analysis, visit the Supported Products page.

 What references are available?